Environment and Energy Economics Program Meeting

 Do Discrete Choice Approaches to Valuing Urban Amenities Yield Different Results than Hedonic Models? (slides)

-Discussant: David Albouy, University of Illinois at Urbana-Champaign and NBER
+Discussant: David Albouy, University of Illinois Urbana-Champaign and NBER

 12:00 n